Well at Nacogdoches produced 10 barrels of oil a day in 1866.

 First Lone Star State Oil Discovery — Native Americans had long known of the eastern Texas natural seeps.
 Early settlers used oil for its purported medicinal benefit for both themselves and their livestock.

-Lyne Barret’s interest in finding the newly prized resource was no doubt prompted by its lucrative $20 a barrel selling price.
-He joined the chase for petroleum riches, but prudently continued to operate his successful mercantile partnership in Melrose.
+Lyne Barret’s interest in finding the newly prized resource was no doubt prompted by its lucrative selling price of $20 per barrel.
+He joined the chase for petroleum riches but prudently continued to operate his successful mercantile partnership in Melrose.

 On December 15, 1859, Barret leased 279 acres near Oil Springs, about 13 miles southeast of Nacogdoches, from Lucy W. Skillern.
 He began drilling.
 Before he could find oil, the Civil War and Texas’ secession from the Union forced him to postpone his search.